Gottfried Wilhelm Leibniz: Posthumous reputation

 In 1985, the German government created the Leibniz Prize, offering an annual award of, as of 2025, each for up to 10 recipients.
 It was the world's largest prize for scientific achievement prior to the Fundamental Physics Prize.

-The collection of manuscript papers of Leibniz at the was inscribed on UNESCO's Memory of the World Register in 2007.
+The collection of manuscript papers of Leibniz at the Gottfried Wilhelm Leibniz Bibliothek – Niedersächsische Landesbibliothek was inscribed on UNESCO's Memory of the World Register in 2007.

 Cultural references

 Leibniz still receives popular attention.
 The Google Doodle for 1 July 2018 celebrated Leibniz's 372nd birthday.
 Using a quill, his hand is shown writing Google in binary ASCII code.

 One of the earliest popular but indirect expositions of Leibniz was Voltaire's satire Candide, published in 1759.
 Leibniz was lampooned as Professor Pangloss, described as "the greatest philosopher of the Holy Roman Empire".

 Leibniz also appears as one of the main historical figures in Neal Stephenson's series of novels The Baroque Cycle.
 Stephenson credits readings and discussions concerning Leibniz for inspiring him to write the series.

 Leibniz also stars in Adam Ehrlich Sachs's novel "The Organs of Sense".

 The German biscuit Choco Leibniz is named after Leibniz.
 Its manufacturer Bahlsen is based in Hanover, where Leibniz lived for four decades until his death.